TiesdeKok/LearnPythonforResearch/README.md

 <h2 id="setup">Getting your Python setup ready</h2>

 There are multiple ways to get your Python environment set up.
-To keep things simple I will only provide you with what I believe to be the best and easiest way to get started: download the Anaconda distribution.
+To keep things simple I will only provide you with what I believe to be the best and easiest way to get started: the Anaconda distribution + a conda environment.

 <h3 id="anaconda">Anaconda Distribution</h3>